MTG/freesound/_docs/api/source/resources.rst

 **Properties**

 The response is an array.
-Each item in the array follows a reduced version of the `pack resource format`__.
+Each item in the array follows a reduced version of the :ref:`pack-get-response`.

 __ pack-get-response_